Mike-Durning/BSSID-Geolocation-and-Mapping/README.md

 ---
 1. Current Step: Collecting BSSID's, Latitude, Longitude via API - Then mapping long/lat with BSSID.
 2. Next Step: Reverse engineer the types of BSSID's - ##:##:##:##:##:## - How does each double digit relate or what does it relate to?
-3. Future Step: Can I accurate estimate others BSSID's based on latitude/longitude & Discovered charactistics
+3. Future Step: Can I accurate estimate others BSSID's based on latitude/longitude & Discovered charactistics.
+4. Images included in `images` folder will eventually be used to help show with visuals.

 # Process
 ---